Queen's University at Kingston: Sport

 Sport teams at Queen's University are known as the Golden Gaels.
 The Golden Gaels sports teams participate in the U Sports' Ontario University Athletics conference for most varsity sports.
 Varsity teams at Queen's include basketball, cross country, Canadian football, ice hockey, rowing, rugby, soccer, and volleyball.
-The men's rugby team has won the OUA Championship the past 4 years (2012–16).
+The men's rugby team won the OUA Championship consecutively from 2012 to 2016.
 The athletics program at Queen's University dates back to 1873.
 With 39 regional and national championships, Queen's football program has secured more championships than any other sport team at Queen's, and more than any other football team in Canada.
 Queen's and the University of Toronto are the only universities to have claimed Grey Cups (1922, 1923, and 1924), now the championship trophy for the Canadian Football League.
 Queen's also competed for the Stanley Cup in 1894–95, 1898–99, and 1905–06.

 Queen's University has a number of athletic facilities open to both varsity teams and students.
 The stadium with the largest seating capacity at Queen's is Richardson Memorial Stadium.
 Built in 1971, the stadium seats 8,500 and is home to the varsity football team.
 The stadium has also hosted a number of international games, including Canada's second-round 2006 FIFA World Cup qualification games and the inaugural match of the Colonial Cup, an international rugby league challenge match.
 The stadium reopened for its inaugural football game on 17 September 2016, after an extensive revitalization.
 Other athletic facilities at Queen's include the Athletic and Recreation Centre, which houses a number of gymnasiums and pools; Tindall Field, a multi-season playing field and jogging track; Nixon Field, home to the school's rugby teams; and West Campus Fields, which are used by a number of varsity teams and student intramural leagues.

 Rivalries

 Queen's maintains an academic and athletic rivalry with McGill University.
 Competition between rowing athletes at the two schools has inspired an annual boat race between the two universities in the spring of each year since 1997, inspired by the famous Oxford-Cambridge Boat Race.
 The football rivalry, which started in 1884, ended after Canadian university athletic divisions were reorganized in 2000; the Ontario-Quebec Intercollegiate Football Conference was divided into Ontario University Athletics and Quebec Student Sports Federation.
 The rivalry returned in 2002 when it transferred to the annual home-and-home hockey games between the two institutions.
-Queen's students refer to these matches as "Kill McGill" games, and usually show up in Montreal in atypically large numbers to cheer on the Queen's Golden Gaels hockey team.
+Queen's students refer to these matches as "Kill McGill" games and usually show up in Montreal in atypically large numbers to cheer on the Queen's Golden Gaels hockey team.
 In 2007, McGill students arrived in busloads to cheer on the McGill Redmen, occupying a third of Queen's Jock Harty Arena.

 The school also competes in the annual Old Four (IV) soccer tournament, along with McGill, the University of Toronto, and the University of Western Ontario.